 Naomi: Dancing is like cooking in the sense that it can stand on its own, or it can be used to convey a message.
 Dance movement can be simply movement for movement’s sake, or you can use dance to say something.
 Similarly, food can just be a meal you eat to fill your stomach, or it can be presented in such a way as to convey a story.

 There are more interactive dining concepts now than ever in Singapore, but yours is the first to pair great cooking and dance.
 What else do you think keeps your audience coming back?

 Naomi: I think one of our strengths is attention to quality and detail.
-Both Chef Nixon and myself are very particular that the food & the choreography are good even on their own.
-Then when we piece everything together, we try to visualise it from the guest's perspective and we pay a lot of attention to detail so the entire experience runs seamlessly between the dance and food segments.
+Both Chef Nixon and I are very particular that the food and choreography are good, even on their own.
+When we piece everything together, we try to visualise it from the guest’s perspective.
+We pay a lot of attention to detail so the entire experience runs seamlessly between the dance and food segments.
 A lot of detail goes into how we present the food and dance to connect them together, how our guests enjoy discovering these mini surprises we plant for them.

 Nixon: It’s about creating a concept that you can relate to.
 My favourite piece we have done is called The Daily Grind (2016).
-It depicts a life of a stagnant office worker, represent by Dance and connected by Food.
+It depicts the life of a stagnant office worker, represented by Dance and connected by Food.

 As creatives in your own right, the work can often be physically and mentally challenging, even for the toughest of us.
 In light of the growing conversation on self-care, how do you refresh, unwind and recharge?